duducosta/3dPrinting/README.md

 And I can't have another notebook, I have too many already.

 #### Two secondary reasons:
-1. I get to train my english
+1. I get to practice my english
 2. I get to learn a little bit of HTML.

 ## What to expect?